Can you spare a few minutes?

 If you have debts in both names and have agreed that one of you will be responsible for paying it off, inform the credit company of your agreement and give them up to date contact details for both of you.
 Your private agreement does not change the fact that you are both liable for the debt, but if they understand the arrangement and can contact you they should let you know if the payments are not being made.

 Pension or life insurance

-If you have nominated your partner to receive death benefits from your pension, or the pay out from a life insurance policy, remember to change this.
+If you have nominated your ex to receive death benefits from your pension, or the pay out from a life insurance policy, remember to change this.
 Call the companies concerned and discuss the situation.